JnyJny/Pandas-Talk/README.md

 ## How To Use this Repository

-You will need to have these software tools installed to get started:
+You will need these software tools installed to get started:
 **python3**, **git**, **make** and a web brower.

 ### Getting Started .